-Super Chat and Super Stickers are ways for creators to connect with fans, allowing viewers to purchase messages that stand out.
-During a live chat or Premiere, viewers can purchase either Super Chats to highlight their message, or Super Stickers to see a digital or animated image that pops up in the chat feed.
+Super Chat and Super Stickers are ways for creators to connect with fans during live streams and Premieres.
+Fans can buy Super Chats to highlight their message within live chat or Super Stickers to get an animated image that surfaces in live chat.
 If you’re eligible, learn more about how to turn on Super Chat or Super Stickers and how you can manage these features.

 Selling on YouTube

-We also offer eligible channel owners the opportunity to showcase their official branded merchandise on YouTube.
-Learn more about merch features here.
+We also offer eligible channel owners the opportunity to showcase their own products and official branded merchandise on YouTube.
+Get started with Shopping on YouTube.

 And if you’re a music artist on YouTube, you may also be eligible to showcase your upcoming concert listings on YouTube.
 Learn more about how to add tickets for your tour dates to videos here.

-YouTube offers the YouTube Analytics and YouTube Reporting APIs to help you get the most out of your data, providing access to YouTube Analytics data for YouTube channel and content owners.
-For details about the types of reports that YouTube channel and content owners can access via these APIs, please see here.
+YouTube offers the YouTube Analytics and YouTube Reporting APIs to help you get the most out of your data.
+If you allow it, we give access to YouTube Analytics data for YouTube channel and content owners.
+Learn more about the types of reports that YouTube channel and content owners can access via these APIs.
 We also have analytics features, YouTube Analytics and YouTube Analytics for Artists, built directly into the platform, allowing you to access performance metrics, such as: